Motherhood in Francoist Spain: Abortion and contraception

 Doctors in Francoist Spain had two roles: to be moral protectors of Spanish reproduction and to provide science-based medical services.
 This put male doctors in charge of women's birth control.
 When medical doctors in the Second Republic and early Francoist period defended birth control, it was on the eugenics grounds that it protected the health of both women and children, especially as it related to the spread of genetic disease and the spread of tuberculosis and sexually transmitted diseases.

 1941 saw legislation that formally made abortion and conception usage illegal with attached punishments.
 Sex education was also banned, with punishments attached for teaching it.
 Condoms were illegal during almost the whole of the Franco regime.
 Most couples practicing family planning used coitus interruptus during the 1940s and 1950s.
 The Catholic Church in this period allowed couples to use the rhythm method.
 As American culture began to influence Spain more during the mid-1950s, Spaniards began to adopt more American birth control methods.

-Despite being contraception being illegal, by the mid-1960s, Spanish women had access to the contraceptive pill.
+Despite contraception being illegal, by the mid-1960s, Spanish women had access to the contraceptive pill.
 Women could be prescribed the pill by their doctors if they were married and could make a case that they had a gynecological problem which the pill could fix, but this reason could not be a desire to avoid being pregnant.
 During the mid-1970s, the Catholic Church preached that no physical barrier should be present during sex, and that even post-coital washes were problematic as they interfered with the primary goal of sex being conception.
 The Catholic Church taught the only acceptable reproductive control methods were abstinence and the rhythm method.

 Because abortion was illegal in Spain, during the 1970s, Spanish women who could afford it went to London to get abortions.
 In 1974, 2,863 Spanish women had abortions in London.
 In 1975, 4,230 Spanish women had abortions in London.
 In a four-month period in 1976, 2,726 Spanish women went to London for abortions.
 In 1979, 16,433 Spanish women had abortions in London.
 In 1981, 22,000 Spanish women went to London for an abortion.